csoftdev88/angular-scss/src/app/README.md

-# The `src` Directory
+# The `src/app` Directory

 ## Overview

-The `src/` directory contains all code used in the application along with all tests of such code.
+The `src/app` directory contains all code used in the application along with all tests of such code.

 ```